Trump Administration Diverts $3.6 Billion From Military Projects To Border Wall

 Congress is usually involved in approving the reallocation of military funds, otherwise known as "reprogramming."
 But not this time.

-Following demands from lawmakers, Pentagon had been slated to release the list of cut military construction projects in May but the plans were delayed.
+Following demands from lawmakers, the Pentagon had been slated to release the list of cut military construction projects in May, but the plans were delayed.